The County...on the Move! PEC's Transportation Master Plan & Cycling Master Plan

 i) Have you considered putting a walkway/ramp/set of stairs from Pineridge down to John St through the 'green space'.
 This would allow pedestrians an alternative to walking down Union which can be very busy.
 A side walk from Pineridge down to John on Union is a 'must'

-Kurt Letain almost 4 years ago
+Kurt Letain about 4 years ago

 I am looking forward to the next public engagement meeting in the meantime here are my thoughts.
 Please look at other municipalities regarding speed limits, Kingston and Belleville would be good comparators.
 Main Street in Picton, Wellington, Bloomfield should be 40 and "local" street should be 30.
 Many of the local streets are short and are not proportionate to support speed limit of 40 or more.
 Currently these streets are 50.
 Rather than work street by street use a blanket bylaw so we don't have to spend money on multiple signs.
 We cannot rely on common sense and we cannot rely on the OPP to enforce as their resources are limited.
 We would also need to implement traffic calming measures.
 It will only get worse as we continue to develop housing.
 If you look at letters sent to the Traffic Advisory Committee many of the letters are around speeding or perceived speeding The police can do nothing on the smaller streets.
 It is more of the quick acceleration and then braking that pedestrians and residents are dealing with.